 - Life Insurance Your life insurance coverage will end 31 days after you terminate employment and will not be in effect until your Deferred Retirement becomes payable.
 If you die before your Deferred Retirement becomes effective, the last named beneficiary will receive a return of your pension contributions.
 There is no life insurance benefit under these circumstances.
-However, during the 31day period after you terminate employment, you may convert your group life insurance coverage to a private policy with Prudential Financial.
-For more information see the "Conversion of Group Life Insurance" section. - Health Benefits TPAF members with less than 25 years of service credit who are electing a Deferred Retirement cannot normally transfer their active health care coverage to the retired group of the School Employees' Health Benefits Program (SEHBP); however, members electing Deferred Retirement may be eligible for continuation of SEHBP coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) legislation for up to 18 months if they were covered by the SEHBP just prior to terminating employment.
-If the actual retirement commences while the 18 months of COBRA coverage is in effect, the retiree may then transfer from the COBRA coverage and continue the SEHBP coverage into retirement.
-If the 18 months of COBRA coverage ends before the retirement commences, the member will not be entitled to maintain health coverage through the SEHBP.
+However, during the 31-day period after you terminate employment, you may convert your group life insurance coverage to a private policy with Prudential Financial.
+For more information see the "Conversion of Group Life Insurance" section. - Health Benefits PERS members with less than 25 years of service credit who are electing a Deferred Retirement cannot normally transfer their active health care coverage to the retired group of the State Health Benefits Program (SHBP) or the School Employees' Health Benefits Program (SEHBP); however, members electing Deferred Retirement may be eligible for continuation of SHBP or SEHBP coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) legislation for up to 18 months if they were covered by the SHBP or SEHBP just prior to terminating employment.
+If the actual retirement commences while the 18 months of COBRA coverage is in effect, the retiree may then transfer from the COBRA coverage and continue the SHBP or SEHBP coverage into retirement.
+If the 18 months of COBRA coverage ends before the retirement commences, the member will not be entitled to maintain health coverage through the SHBP or SEHBP.
 Participants should contact their employer to see if they qualify for COBRA continuation.

-TPAF members with 25 or more years of service credit who were employed by a board of education or a county college and who elect Deferred Retirement are eligible for State-paid SEHBP coverage when the Deferred Retirement becomes effective at age 60 for Tier 1 or Tier 2 members, age 62 for Tier 3 or Tier 4 members, or age 65 for Tier 5 members.
+PERS members with 25 or more years of service credit who were employed by a school board or a county college and who elect Deferred Retirement are eligible for State-paid SEHBP coverage when the Deferred Retirement becomes effective at age 60 for Tier 1 or Tier 2 members, age 62 for Tier 3 or Tier 4 members, or age 65 for Tier 5 members.